advanced-cropper/vue-advanced-cropper/example/docs/components/cropper.md

 ## Methods

 ### `getResult()`
-Returns: current coordinates and canvas
+Returns: current coordinates, canvas and visible area.

-The static method that allow you to get the result of cropper programatically, instead of listen `change` event.
+The method that allow you to get the result of cropper programmatically, instead of listen `change` event.

 It described [here](/tutorials/recipes.html#second-method).